aseem2625/simple-dropbox-clone/README.md

 ## TODO:
-0. Only basic flow for redux connectivity is done
+0. Auto rename common item name to (1) (2), etc..
+0. Naming of new folder and Renaming of existing items
+0. Add navigation in create bread crumbs
+0. Heavy testing addition of folder -> url should match and browser history should match.
-0. Add folder, remove folder
+0. Add pop ups based on user actions
+0. Url appending when clicked on folder be based on path provided from backend
+0. Send id along with name when get details->checking for mismatch
+0. Remove trailing / form url if user manually puts it

 0. Currently support is being added for folder creation.
-Although, file uploading is on the way.
+Although, file uploading(only name wise) is on the way.
 0. Add middleware to make promise call to apis and attach to store actions
 0. On demand module loading
 0. Code splitting